 - Flashlight or good overhead lighting.

-- Pot-holders or oven mitts for opening the popper.
+- Pot holders or oven mitts are used to open the popper.
 This will get hot.

 - Metal colanders.

-- Green coffee (practice with a cheap evenly sized bean that can handle darker roasts like Brazil or Colombian).
+- Green coffee (practice with a cheap, evenly sized bean that can handle darker roasts like Brazil or Colombia).

 - An assistant (optional, but helpful).